-Except in limited circumstances, if we issue any equity securities to any person, we must offer TdF the right to purchase, at the same cash price and on the same other terms proposed, up to the amount of such equity securities as would be necessary for TdF and its affiliates to maintain their consolidated ownership percentage in CCIC.
+Except in certain circumstances, if we issue any equity securities (other than equity that is mandatorily exchangeable for debt, such as the exchangeable preferred stock) to any person, we must offer TdF the right to purchase, at the same cash price and on the same other terms proposed, up to the amount of such equity securities as would be necessary for TdF and its affiliates to maintain their consolidated ownership percentage in us.
 See "Risk Factors".